The Birth of the Sun / Tau nuiwarieya

 The Birth of the Sun - Guadalupe González Ríos 1973

-In the first times there was no light.
-Our Ancestors, the Deer-people (Maxateutewiyari) managed to discover Fire, Our Grandfather (Tatewarí) and soon the light of Our Great-Grandmother Moon (Tacutsi Metseri) appeared.
+In the beginning there was no light.
+Our Ancestors, the Deer-people, Maxatewiyari, managed to discover Fire, Our Grandfather, Tatewarí, and soon the light of Our Great-Grandmother Moon, Takutsi Metseri, appeared.
 But they were not satisfied with these sources of light.
-In order to achieve their purpose, the wise Deer-people sacrificed several children, by drowning them in water, but they were not able to induce the cosmic transformation.
+In order to achieve their purpose, the wise Deer-people sacrificed several children by drowning them in water, but they were not able to induce the cosmic transformation.
 Instead of light, four birds appeared.

-Here we are the four Deer-people, who eventually noticed a poor little boy (at bottom center), whose face was covered with pimples.
-This ugly boy played constantly with his bow, shooting at a target which he threw into the air and at a pine tree.
-They noticed that he never failed a shot, and dreamed that he would become the Sun, Our Father (Tayau).
-When they proposed to him that he sacrifice himself the boy at first refused and they had to hit him with a stick (light blue line beside deer person at lower left) so he agreed to accompany them to the river (blue line over the olive green field where he played).
+Here we see the four Maxatewiyari, who eventually noticed a poor little boy (at bottom center), whose face was covered with pimples.
+This ugly boy played constantly with his bow, shooting at a target that he threw into the air and at a pine tree.
+They noticed that he never failed a shot, and dreamed that he would become the Sun, Our Father, Tayeu.
+When they proposed to him that he sacrifice himself, the boy at first refused and they had to hit him with a stick (light white line beside Maxatewiyari at lower left), so he agreed to accompany them to the river (blue line over the olive green field where he played).
 Finally, the child accepted his fate and threw himself into the water to drown.

-For five days, he traveled in the Underworld (Watetüapa), until he began rising from Burnt Peak (Xeunaru), above the holy eastern land ‘where of Our Ancestors paint their designs on the face of the pilgrims’ (Wírikuta).
+For five days, he traveled in the Underworld, Watetiapa, until he began rising from Burnt Peak, Reu’unaxi, above the sacred eastern land “where Our Ancestors paint their designs on the face of the pilgrims,” Wirikuta.
 During the first three stages of his ascension, which are symbolized in the brown area, the initial rays of dawn were reflected from within the Peak.
 Then he began his path in the sky; but when he reached the fifth stage, his motion was detained.
 No matter how much he tried he could not elevate himself above this level, which was too close to the earth.
 He cried because of the pain his sacrifice was causing him and all those who were exposed to his terrible heat on the earth.
 His purulent pimples are being carried off his body in the wind (wavy white lines) to the earth.
-Our Father is the origin of skin illnesses like measles and smallpox.
+Our Father Sun is the origin of skin illnesses like measles and smallpox.

 Year Created